nwchemgit/nwchem-wiki/Basis.md

 ## Basis set library

-The keyword library associated with each specific tag entry specifies that the calculation will use the standard basis set in NWChem for that center.
-The variable <standard_set> is the name that identifies the functions in the library.
+The keyword `library` associated with each specific tag entry specifies that the calculation will use the standard basis set in NWChem for that center.
+The string `<standard_set>` is the name that identifies the functions in the library.
 The names of standard basis sets are not case sensitive.
 For a complete list of basis sets and associated ECPs in the NWChem library see the [available basis